Mental Health

 Treatment

-The gap between the need for mental health care and the number receiving treatment grew again in 2019/20.
-After several years of steadily increasing numbers of clients served, the number of clients receiving public mental health services fell in 2016/17 and continued to fall through 2019/20.
-There were an estimated 26,506 low-income residents in need of mental health services in 2019/20 who did not get care.
-This gap between need and receipt of services is higher than the past 10-year average.
+The gap between the need for mental health care and the number receiving treatment declined in 2021/22 for the second year in a row.
+The number of clients receiving public mental health services continued to fall in 2021/22.
+Of the estimated 56,939 low-income residents in need, 40,023 clients were served, leaving 16,916 low-income residents in need of mental health services in 2021/22 who did not get care.
+This gap between need and receipt of services was lower in 2021/22 than the past 10-year average.

 DECLINING GAP BETWEEN NEED FOR MENTAL HEALTH CARE AND NUMBER RECEIVING IT